joafalves/Gibbo2D/README.md

 ## License

-Gibbo2D is released under the Microsoft Public License (Ms-PL)
+Gibbo2D is released under the MIT License (see LICENSE.txt for more info)